ndom91/home2021/src/_posts/tailwind-read-progress/2021-06-21-tailwind-read-progress.md

 Lets just take a look at the markup / Tailwind classes first.

-You'll see that all I'm defining is the `bg-gradient-to-r` to set the `background-image` to a linear-gradient.
+The interesting stuff is happening on the first line here - you'll see that all I'm defining is the `bg-gradient-to-r` to set the `background-image` to a linear-gradient.
 And then two ring colors.
-The second line are all properties which just generate the line and keep it stuck to the top of the screen.
+The second line just contains all the properties which generate the line and keep it fixed to the top of the screen.

 ```jsx
 const ProgressBar = () => {